Reaping the Benefits of Bundling under High Production Costs: Distribution-free Guarantee

+Our main results in this section are Theorems~\ref{mr2} and~\ref{thm_upper_bound} analyzing the profit of PBDC relative to the optimal randomized mechanism, which we now define.
+All proofs are deferred to \Cref{sec:pfs2}.

+\begin{definition} For any costs $c_1,\ldots,c_n$ and valuation distribution $D$ supported on $\cX$, define $\scRev(D)$ to be the optimal objective value of the following problem:

+In the LP, $q_i(x)$ denotes the probability of a customer with valuation vector $x$ receiving item $i$, for all $x$ and $i$, while $s(x)$ denotes the expected total price paid.
+The first constraints impose that a customer with valuation vector $x$ cannot receive greater surplus from lying about her valuation vector being $y$ (this is known as \textit{incentive-compatibility}).
+The second constraints impose that all customers receive non-negative surplus (this is known as \textit{individual-rationality}). \end{definition}

+Any feasible mechanism is equivalent to offering a menu consisting of $q$-vectors and corresponding prices~$s$ for the customer to choose from \citep[see e.g.][]{hart2013menu}, and a revenue-optimal menu must have $s\ge0$, with equality when $q$ is the zero vector.
+Consequently, $\scRev(D)$ is an upper bound on $\OPT$, which is only allowed to price the deterministic subsets $q\in\{0,1\}^n$.
+We now provide a guarantee on the profit of PBDC relative to $\scRev(D)$.

+\begin{theorem} On any instance with $D$ independent, the profit of either PBDC or PC is at least $\frac{1}{5.2}\cdot\scRev(D)$. \end{theorem}

+Several remarks are in order.
+First, $\scRev(D)$ is a tighter upper bound on $\OPT$ than the expected welfare $\mu_w$, which could be $\infty$ when $\cv$ is unaccounted for.
+Second, the inclusion of PC in the statement of Theorem~\ref{mr2} is necessary, in that there are instances on which PB alone does not achieve a constant factor, as shown in \cite{hart2017approximate}.
+Theorem~\ref{mr2} is a generalization of the celebrated result of \citet{BILW14}, which says that without costs, the profit of either PB or PC is at least $\frac{1}{6}\cdot\scRev(D)$.

+The first contribution of Theorem~\ref{mr2} is that it applies to settings with production costs.
+Our proof first eliminates these costs by analyzing the cost-adjusted valuations $x_i-c_i$ instead.
+However, the cost-adjusted valuations could be negative, which existing techniques do not handle.
+Furthermore, one cannot increase the negative valuations to 0 and analyze $\max\{x_i-c_i,0\}$ instead, because increasing the valuations could increase the optimum $\scRev(D)$ against which we are comparing \citep[see][]{hart2017approximate}.
+Consequently, our analysis must show how to define concepts from \cite{BILW14} such as the ``marginal mechanism'' for negative valuations.

-Theorem~\ref{mr2} improves upon the main result of \cite{BILW14} by increasing the guarantee from $\frac{1}{6}$ to $\frac{1}{5.2}$, and allowing for negative valuations.
-The differences in our analysis can be summarized as follows: \begin{itemize} \item We analyze the core and tail together, and show that the worst case for PBDC in the core and worst case for PC in the tail cannot simultaneously occur \item We use Cantelli's inequality instead of Chebyshev's inequality in the core bound \item We show that the core bound and the tail bound can still be combined to upper-bound the optimal revenue on $D$ when the optimal mechanism can exploit negative valuations \end{itemize}
+The second contribution of Theorem~\ref{mr2} is that it improves the bound from $\frac{1}{6}$ to $\frac{1}{5.2}$.
+This is obtained by analyzing the \textit{core} and the \textit{tail} in the decomposition of \citet{BILW14} together, and showing that the worst case for PBDC in the core and worst case for PC in the tail cannot simultaneously occur.

-Table~\ref{comparison} compares Theorem~\ref{mr2} to the type of bound in the previous section, in particular Corollary~\ref{cr1}.
-Essentially, to accommodate arbitrary distributions, we have to settle for a constant fraction of the optimum, compare against an optimum that is convoluted, and also allow ourselves to use PC in pathological cases.